 The five-year work commitment relating to the License imposes certain financial obligations on us.
 In management's view, the geotechnical work completed in year-one was sufficient to satisfy the requirement for year-one, and we filed our report in this connection with the South Australian government.
-We have received no comments from the government relating to this report.
+Further, we have raised the funds required to complete the second year work commitment and a portion of the following year's 3D seismic requirement.
+In addition to the preceding, we will need working capital to satisfy our general and administrative expenses.
+Between April 2017 and the end of April 2020, we will require additional capital to continue operations and satisfy the obligations for the remainder of our work commitments.